Quantum algorithm for calculation of transition amplitudes in hybrid tensor networks: introduction

-The approach allows for simulations beyond the scale of quantum hardware.
-For example, the energy and the spin-spin correlation functions of electrons can be calculated with this approach.
-However, the approach has a serious problem for expanding the range of applications: it can only be applied to the calculation of the expectation value of observables.
+The approach allows for simulations beyond the scale of the quantum hardware.
+For example, the energy and spin-spin correlation functions of electrons can be calculated with this approach.
+However, the approach has a serious problem preventing it from being used in a range of applications: it can only calculate the expectation value of observables.
 In other words, there is a problem in the approach when the contracted operator $M_m$ is non-Hermitian.
 Hereinafter, we denote the Hermitian and non-Hermitian contracted operators as $M_m$ and $N_m$, respectively.
 The reason for the problem is that the number of terms to be measured increases exponentially with $k$ when $\bigotimes_{m=1}^k N_m$ is calculated naively.
-Specifically, the non-Hermitian operators are decomposed into the sums of Pauli operators, as in $\bigotimes_{m=1}^k N_m = \bigotimes_{m=1}^k (h_{Im} I_m + h_{Xm} X_m + h_{Ym} Y_m + h_{Zm} Z_m )$, where $I_m$ is an identity operator, $X_m$, $Y_m$ and $Z_m$ are Pauli operators which act on $m$-th qubit, and $h_\alpha (\alpha \in \{ I_m, X_m, Y_m, Z_m \})$ are corresponding coefficients, with up to $4^k$ terms appearing.
-One example where the problem occurs is in the calculation of the transition amplitude related to the Green's functions and the photon emissions/absorptions~\cite{Endo2020-ct,Ibe2020-jp}.
-The overlap of two quantum states, which is used as subroutines in many algorithms~\cite{romero2017quantum,larose2019variational,jones2019variational,higgott2019variational}, is a special case of the transition amplitude.
+Specifically, non-Hermitian operators are decomposed into sums of Pauli operators, as in $\bigotimes_{m=1}^k N_m = \bigotimes_{m=1}^k (h_{Im} I_m + h_{Xm} X_m + h_{Ym} Y_m + h_{Zm} Z_m )$, where $I_m$ is the identity operator, $X_m$, $Y_m$, and $Z_m$ are Pauli operators which act on the $m$-th qubit, and $h_\alpha (\alpha \in \{ I_m, X_m, Y_m, Z_m \})$ are the corresponding coefficients, with up to $4^k$ terms appearing.
+One example where the problem occurs is in the calculation of the transition amplitude related to Green's functions and photon emissions/absorptions~\cite{Endo2020-ct,Ibe2020-jp}.
+Overlap of two quantum states, which is exploited in subroutines in many algorithms~\cite{Romero2017-kf,LaRose2019-nl,Jones2019-la,Higgott2019-az}, is a special case of the transition amplitude.
 Thus, the difficulty of computing the expectation value of a non-Hermitian operator limits the applicability of the hybrid tensor network approach.